How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 TikTok & Facebook

 TikTok Shop, Facebook Marketplace, and live selling.
-They impulse-buy on these platforms constantly.
+They impulse-buy on these platforms — short video format works best on prepaid data budgets.

 🌟

 Relatable influencers (10K–100K followers) drive massive trust.
-Everyday Filipino voices beat celebrities.
+Everyday Filipino voices beat celebrities on cost-per-conversion for this segment.

 🛒